thomhines/interactive-media-ii/Day 13.md

 CLASS
 ---------------------------------------

-### Quiz

-- What are some of the features of a product website?
-- What should be the main focus of a product website? (emotion OR the user)
+### Finish Project 1 Presentations

 ### Housekeeping

-- SHOW AND TELL WITH JASON SANTA MARIA!
 - Scripts at bottom of document, not in head

-### Finish Project 1 Presentations

 ### Interaction Inspiration